Students sought for rainforest research projects

 Credit, Laura Corbe

-Identifying temperate rainforest fungal assemblages
+Identifying temperate rainforest fungal assemblages (position filled)

 Current knowledge of fungal assemblages associated with temperate rainforests is limited.
 This project will utilise existing data to determine fungal communities and identify established methods suitable for identification of species with a temperate rainforest.